firasmidani/cdiff-biolog-growth/README.md

   - `code/generate-figures`: Code for generating the figures.
 It includes a driver bash script (`driver.sh`)

 ## Requirements
-Analyses were performed with AMiGA, Python 3.12.8, and R 4.3.31.
+Analyses were performed with `AMiGA`, `Python 3.12.8`, and `R 4.3.31`.
 The YAML environment files list all Python and R packages used in addition to their exact version numbers.
 The `driver.sh` scripts will prompt `mamba` to create these environments.
 If you use `conda`, you will need to replace all `mamba` instances with `conda` (see step 6 below).

 ## Instructions for reproducing data analysis and figure generation